nbudin/react-bootstrap4-modal/README.md

-visible         | boolean (required)  | Whether or not the modal is currently visible onOK            | function (required) | A function that will be called when the user clicks "OK" onCancel        | function (required) | A function that will be called when the user clicks "Cancel"
+visible         | boolean (required)  | Whether or not the modal is currently visible onOK            | function (required) | A function that will be called when the user clicks "OK" onCancel        | function (required) | A function that will be called when the user clicks "Cancel" disableButtons  | boolean (optional)  | If true, the OK and Cancel buttons will be disabled

 Any other props besides these will be passed to the `Modal` component this renders (so you can use any of the props from `Modal` here as well).